 Standing Comfort and Mobility

-While our testers weren't climbing or rappelling, they were sitting or playing around the base of the wall.
-We also spent time around the house wearing them and assessing how they felt.
+While our testers weren't climbing or rappelling, they were sitting or playing around the base of the wall or under boulders.
+They also spent time around the house wearing them and assessing how they felt.
 Unnecessary bulk, restrictive movements, shoulder straps that wouldn't stay up and buckle pressure points were some of the things we were assessing while wearing the harnesses while not on route.

 We took note of all the features each harness had and evaluated how effective they were.
 For example, good gear loops should be large and easy to clip and unclip gear from.
 Automatic locking buckles should be easy to adjust, and a good pair of elastic leg loop risers should be easy to adjust.
-Safety, of course, is another factor that should be at the top of the list of important features.
-While all harnesses tested are of course safe if used in the manner in which they were designed, we paid close attention to the features of the harnesses that add a degree of safety.
-For example, some harnesses offer wear indicators to show if tie in points are showing wear, while other harnesses, made for the youngest figgidy climbers, have the buckles in the back so they won't be messed with by idle hands.
+Safety, of course, is another factor that should be at the top of anyone's list of important features.
+While all the harnesses tested are of course safe if used in the manner in which they were designed, we paid close attention to the features of the harnesses that add an extra degree of safety.
+For example, some harnesses offer wear-indicators to show if the tie in points or belay loops are showing excessive wear, while other harnesses, made for the youngest fidgety climbers, have the buckles in the back so they won't be messed with by idle hands.

 Some harnesses had great versatility allowing young climbers to progress through the sport, i.e. belay loops, gear loops, etc., while others were versatile in the sense that they fit a wide range of sizes so they grow with the child and allow the harness to be shared with friends or siblings.